Canyon Lake's unique history.

 Many visitors do not know this, but Canyon Lake has not always been a lake!
 Before the Canyon Dam was built, Canyon Lake was just a Canyon hidden in the beautiful Texas hill country, situated close to the neighboring Guadalupe River.

 In 1958, plans for construction of Canyon Dam on the Guadalupe River Mile 303 began.
 It is a rolled-earth dam that would eventually hold water that forms Canyon Lake.
 In 1960, developers began creating residential subdivisions, still before the lake resembled how we know it today.
-The dam was needed to provide the canyon with a constant enough level of water to fill up, and to stay full.
+The dam was needed to provide the canyon with a constant enough level of water to fill up and stay full.
 Water impoundment of Canyon Lake began in 1964, and the conservation pool level was reached in 1968.

 Today, it is a peaceful getaway for visitors and a rich community for residents.
 The lake is recognized all throughout Texas as having the clearest water of any Texas lake, and it is well known for its great fishing.
 Our goal is to help you navigate all that Canyon Lake and the surrounding areas have to offer!